igormorgado/elegantcv/README.md

 # elegantcv

 A simple and elegant Curriculum Vitae.
-Works nice with LaTeX and XeTeX. (haven't tried with LuaTex).
+Works nice with LaTeX, XeTeX and LuaLaTex.

 # Example